 More Local Insights

-Be aware of mosquitoes, especially at dawn and dusk.
+Be aware of mosquitoes, particularly at sunrise and sunset.
 Use insect repellent, specifically if dining outdoors in the evening.

 Roads can be steep, narrow, and winding.
-If renting a car, drive carefully and allow ample time for travel between stops.
+If renting a car, drive carefully and allow ample time for journeys between stops.

 The BVI culture emphasizes good vibes and a positive attitude.
 Reflect this in your interactions.

-Familiarize yourself with ferry schedules between Tortola and Virgin Gorda.
-Allow extra time, as "island time" can mean slight delays.
-Purchase tickets in advance if available, especially during busy periods.
+Familiarize yourself with ferry schedules between Tortola and Virgin Gorda island.
+Allow extra time, as "a slower rhythm" can mean slight delays.
+Purchase tickets in advance if offered, especially during busy periods.

 Solo, Family & Group-Specific Advice